 For instance, you might have two target audiences—both younger and older folks might support your business, and they’re probably facing two separate issues.
 These two types of customers will probably need to be handled in different ways—your millennial customers may prefer to skip to advanced steps of a resolution, whereas your older customers may want you to explain everything from scratch.

 Chances are, you already have an idea of what your customer and user personas look like.
 Regardless, it’s definitely worth revisiting and studying them with your team so that everyone’s better equipped to address incoming requests in one interaction.
 (More tips for effective teamwork here.)

 4. Build a knowledge base.

 It’s a good idea to make the knowledge base digitally accessible in a searchable format so your employees don’t have to sort through a pile of irrelevant information.
 Thankfully, this is easy to do with software like Document360.
-With a knowledge base at their fingertips, your staff has access to an entire library of solutions that they can use to resolve common issues for customers:
+With a library of good knowledge base articles at their fingertips, your staff has access to an entire suite of solutions that they can use to resolve common issues for customers:

 5. Empower your customer support team.

 If you have a dedicated customer support team, then it’s important to review your company procedures regularly.
 Sometimes, complex internal policies can hinder your support staff’s ability to provide an effective solution on the first call.